dotnet/AspNetCore.Docs/aspnetcore/hosting/ihostingstartup.md

 [!code-xml[Main](ihostingstartup/snapshot_sample/StartupFeature.csproj)]

-A [HostingStartupAttribute](/dotnet/api/microsoft.aspnetcore.hosting.hostingstartupattribute) identifies a class as an implementation of `IHostingStartup` for loading and execution when building the [IWebHost](/dotnet/api/microsoft.aspnetcore.hosting.iwebhost).
+A [HostingStartup](/dotnet/api/microsoft.aspnetcore.hosting.hostingstartupattribute) attribute identifies a class as an implementation of `IHostingStartup` for loading and execution when building the [IWebHost](/dotnet/api/microsoft.aspnetcore.hosting.iwebhost).
 In the following example, the namespace is `StartupFeature`, and the class is `StartupFeatureHostingStartup`:

 [!code-csharp[Main](ihostingstartup/snapshot_sample/StartupFeature.cs?name=snippet1)]